obzerving/Tabgen/README.md

 Note:

-This extension (for Inkscape version 1.1.) is functional, but not bulletproof, so be mindful of the input constraints in the usage document.
+This extension (for Inkscape version 1.1 to 1.3.) is functional, but not bulletproof, so be mindful of the input constraints in the usage document.